SimonLodal/xenum/docs/README.md

     - off: Do not implement this method.
     - ext (the default, if empty): Declare in generated header, define in generated source.
     - cxp: Declare and define constexpr, in generated header.
+      See warning below.
   - [1] (from${propertyName}): How to implement the from${propertyName}() lookup method for
     this custom property.
-See discussion about efficiency below.
-Also note that this requires that all the values of this custom property are different; if not, the lookup function results are undefined (it may return any of them, or even just fail). - Valid values are:
+See requirements below.
+Valid values are:
     - off (the default, if empty): Do not implement this method.
     - ext: Declare in generated header, define in generated source.
     - inl: Declare and define inline, but not constexpr, in generated header.
+      See warning below.
     - cxp: Declare and define constexpr, in generated header.
 This produces a separate cxpFrom${propertyName}() method, but also includes the plain inline from${propertyName}().
+      See warning below.

+##### Requirements for from${propertyName}() lookup method
+- All the values of this custom property must be different.
+If they are not, the lookup function results are undefined: It may return any of them, or fail, at runtime or compile time.
+- The lookup method uses the == operator to compare values.
+If the custom property data type is complex you may need to define such an operator function for the data type.
+And if you want from${propertyName}() to be constexpr, then your operator==() must also be constexpr.

 ##### Warning about inline/constexpr methods
 You can implement the get*() and from*() functions for identifiers and custom properties in